point-platform/dasher/README.md

 ---

-# Schema Evolution
+# Contract Evolution

-Over time, the serialiser and/or deserialiser may need to modify the schema of the messages they exchange.
+Over time, the serialiser and/or deserialiser may need to modify the contracts of the messages they exchange.

 Dasher gives the receiver the final say in whether it will accept a given message or not.
 Therefore, Dasher's `Deserialiser` class governs, through user configuration, how different messages are interpreted.